cmongis/imagejfx-tutorials/README.md

 Voila !
 The main advantage of this procedure is that now, several UI can listen use the same service and listen to the same events by only using a common entry point : the **Context**.

+#### Excercise 4

+Create a new branch of your repository and switch to it.
+Modify your TODO app in a way that the model is inside a SciJava service.
+The service should be injected using a **Context** element.
+The service should also already contain a certain number of data.
+It means the view will load the already containted data to it.
+Modification of the model should be handle via SciJavaEvents.

 #### PluginService

 ### Create a Service